 In the middle of the plot lie names which have an even split between boys and girls.
 Here we have, for example, Gabriyel, Keagyn, Laetyn, Nicola, Jacyn, Kobi, Babe, Tracy, Rael, Codie, Adrean, Daine, Germany, Burnice, Mikah, Shelby and Quanta.
 Interestingly, these truly unisex names are generally ones that have only entered popular use in recent years.

 Although in some countries unisex names are not used due to legal or social restrictions, they are fairly common in the USA.
 But just how common are they?
 In order to restrict our attention to those names which are truly unisex, we’ll consider only names with a gender ratio between 10% and 90% (between the vertical dashed lines on the histogram above).
 To determine whether the use of these names is accelerating, we can compare the number of unisex names to the total number of names in use.
 The plot below shows how the number of given names climbs from 1889 in 1880 to 30579 in 2014, an escalation of more than 1600%.
 By contrast, the number of unisex names expands from 47 to 1598 over the same time period, which is roughly an increase of 3400%.
-So the proportion of names which are being used for both genders has grown from 2.5% to 5.2%: clearly unisex names are becoming more fashionable.
+The proportion of names which are being used for both genders has grown from 2.5% to 5.2%: clearly unisex names are becoming more fashionable.

 There is also a growing tendency for children to be given names which would traditionally be considered as nicknames.
 The plot below shows the incidence of selected nicknames as given names.
 Many of these nicknames are unisex as well.
 For example, Terry, Chris and Alex are used for both girls and boys across almost all states.